 Follow the Insta-Story. @zest_coffee

-Narrated by our roast profiler and project coordinator, Rob McDonald - who drove the project/experiment after being repeatedly enchanted by PNG coffee, the 'takeover' will lead up to the launch of the micro-lots toward the end of the month.
+Narrated by our roast profiler and project coordinator, Rob McDonald - who drove the project/experiment after being repeatedly enchanted by PNG coffee.

 What is Project Raggiana?